- What is cognition?

 - Learning: Acquiring and demonstrating a reliable tendency to do something new.
 It is the process of acquiring new knowledge in a way that can be used in the future.
 That means learning occurs when we modify previous cognitions & behaviors or acquire new cognitions and behaviors.
 Read more and more

 - Memory: Ability to acquire and store information.
-Learning and memory, both, are similar in the sense both require relatively stable changes in neural networks.
+Learning and memory are similar in the sense both require relatively stable changes in neural networks.
 Memory is a global mental phenomenon that simply means changes in neural structures that represent information and make it coherent.
+And learning is the process of building those changes.
 All sorts of cognition, including learning, use “memory units.”
 Memory is verified and re-created by the process of remembering.
 The process of recognizing verifies memory.
 But memory also influences us unconsciously, through associated feelings.
 Read more

 - Gnosis: Ability to recognize things you’ve already learned via the senses: People, cars, foods, etc.